FacuPompa/FacuPompa/README.md

-#  👋 Facundo Pompa - Frontend Developer
+#  👋 Facundo Pompa - FullStack Developer

-Hi there! 🌟 My name is Facundo Pompa, and I'm a frontend developer from Buenos Aires, Argentina.
+Hi there! 🌟 My name is Facundo Pompa, and I'm a fullstack developer from San Luis, Argentina.

 ## About Me